YouriLangh/DashboardCrime/README.md

 2. Pre-processing via notebooks & GeoJson conversion
 3. Explorative Data Analysis
 #### React
-1. Loading preprocessed data into memory on server side
+4. Loading preprocessed data into memory on server side
-2. Optimized server-side filtering technique
+5. Optimized server-side filtering technique
-3. Precalculating various statistics based on heuristics and storing them in-memory
+6. Precalculating various statistics based on heuristics and storing them in-memory
-4. Use caching to avoid filtering data multiple times if the same filters have been selected recently.
+7. Use caching to avoid filtering data multiple times if the same filters have been selected recently.
-5. Client async calls to server for data.
+8. Client async calls to server for data.

 ### Notable libraries
 - GEOJSON for visualizing the districts of Los Angeles and create a heatmap
-- recharts/chartjs for creating interactive charts
+- recharts/apex charts for creating interactive charts (apexcharts used for corr-matrix)
-- Plotly to create the heatmap-matrix
 - Leaflet to create the map